openvinotoolkit/open_model_zoo/demos/instance_segmentation_demo/python/README.md

   -i INPUT, --input INPUT
                         Required.
 An input to process.
 The input must be a single image, a folder of images, video file or camera id.
   -d DEVICE, --device DEVICE
                         Optional.
-Specify the target device to infer on; CPU, GPU, HDDL or MYRIAD is acceptable.
+Specify the target device to infer on; CPU or GPU is acceptable.
 The demo will look for a suitable plugin for device specified.
 Default value is CPU.

 Common model options: